 [00:25:06] Unknown:

-That's nice.
 It came out pretty good.
 I was really impressed.
 And, like, I didn't I I was I think I sent you the the first one I did.
 The original one, would have had more the upbeat, you know, hard rock kind of thing.
 I don't know.
-It just didn't seem to flow right with the with the voiceover.
+It just didn't seem to flow right with with the with with the voice over.
 Yeah.
 Yeah.
+Yeah.
 But I think that one works a lot better.
-And I I left the I left the, the political director takes the back seat in there.
-I like
+And I I left the I left the, the political correctness takes the backseat in there.
+I like that.

-that.
-Yeah.
 I left it there.
 Oh, it's nice.
 It's, yeah.
 It's good.
-It's crazy how good AI is getting.
+It's it's crazy how good AI is getting.
 Right?
 Yeah.
-It's, it absolutely is.
-It's incredible.
+It's, it's it's incredible.
 Tell the difference anymore.

 [00:25:43] Unknown:

 So I'm thinking myself, you know, this that that's not that's not bad.
 That's not a bad idea.
-So, so I got this guy that's gonna be coming on, I think next week we're gonna be recording, and he was a he was a city manager here down in down in this part of Texas.
-And so we became pretty good friends and we're going to have a nice little chat and talk about some local politics and, some national politics.
-We're going to get into that because we've had some great text conversations about those.
-And I'm like, all the time we're doing this, I'm like, this is a podcast.
-So we need to be talking about this on a podcast.
-And so we're going to do that.
-Then I got one guy coming in after that, just just somebody that works in the same field that I do professionally.
+So, so I got this guy that's gonna be coming on, I think next week we're gonna be recording, and he was a he was a city manager here down in down in this part of Texas, and so we we became pretty good friends, and we're gonna have a nice little chat and talk about some local politics and some national politics.
+We're gonna get into that because we've had some great text conversations about those, and I'm like, all the time we're doing this, I'm like, this is a podcast.
+We need to be talking about this on a podcast, and so we're gonna do that.
+Then I got one guy coming in after that, just, just somebody that works in the same field that I do professionally.

-And so we're going to be talking about things like that.
+And so we're gonna be, you know, talking about things like that.
 And then I got a couple of other invitations that are out there still that haven't responded yet.
-But, but yeah, so that's the direction that we're going and I'm really excited about it and I'm really excited.
-And, you know, you've been a lot of motivation for that, especially with your About podcasting show.
-I mean, I was like, wow, that's this is a good idea.
-And I like that.
-And now I'm going to be doing it with the local stuff like Adam was talking about on his show.
-And I'm like, this this could be something pretty good.
+But, but, yeah, so that's the direction that we're going, and I'm really excited about it, man.
+I'm really excited.
+And, you know, you've been a lot of motivation for that, especially with your About podcasting, you know, show.
+I mean, I was like, wow.
+That's this is a good idea, and I like that.
+And now I'm gonna be doing it with the local stuff like Adam was talking about on his show, and I'm like, this this could be something pretty good.
 So who knows?
-I might have to
+I might have

 [00:28:14] Unknown:

-slow down with the other one, cut that down to one day a week and then do this one one day a week.
+to slow down with the other one, cut that down to one day a week, and then do this one one day a week.
 I don't know.
-Yeah.
+We'll see.
 See how it goes.
 Yeah.
 Yeah.
 For sure.
 For sure.
 So might be a good idea.
 I I just, I got a new customer, and he created a show called Central Texas Events.
 I just, was thinking about them.
-And that's a show.
-He just had one episode so far, but you can subscribe to it.
+And that's a show he just had one episode so far, but you can subscribe to it.
 Central Texas Events, it's called.
 And he he just discusses, you know, this is the stuff that's going on in Central Texas, the events.
-Like, you know, here's a a show in Austin, for instance, on Saturday, and, this is going on.
+Like, you know, here's a show in, Austin, for instance, on Saturday, and, this is going on.

 [00:28:51] Unknown:

 So very local show.
 Yeah.
 I'm gonna check it out.
 I'm gonna check him out.
-See if if, his contact info is available up there.
-I'll, I'll reach out to him.
+See if if, his contact info is available up there, I'll, I'll reach out to him.
 I'll say, hey, I'm down here.
-Here it is.
-Texas.
-Let's, let's get together.
-Do something.
+This is Texas.
+Let's, let's get together, do something.
 Yeah.
 Yeah.
 Why not?
 What do they call that on you, boob?
 Now they call it, what, collabs?

 [00:29:07] Unknown:

+yeah.
 I don't know.
-That's for young people.
+This that's for young people.
 Yeah.
 I don't know what that is.
 I'm trying, brother.
 I'm trying.
 Yeah.
 So I got my, my number 54 is coming up for me.
-2 weeks.
+Two weeks.
 Yeah.
-2 weeks, 20th.
-And I'm not taking it well.
-So, you know.
-What do you care about some arbitrary number like that?
-And oh, I got some great news.
+Two weeks, the twentieth.
+And, I'm not taking it well.
+You know?
+Like that.
+What do you care, man?
+Some arbitrary number.
+Like that.
+And, oh, I got some great news.
 I got some great news.
-I didn't ask on the other show.
-My, my, my beautiful daughter had child number 3.
-And so I am now a granddad 3 times.
+I didn't ask it on the other show.
+My my my beautiful daughter had child number three, and so I am I am now a granddad three times.
+Congratulations.
+And, see, see, that's what makes it even worse because now, you know, I don't feel like I'm old enough to be a granddad.
+You know?
+But I think when I think of granddad, I think about my grandfather.
+My grandfather was old, man.
+You know?
+Yeah, yeah, yeah.
+But, it's a blessing.

 [00:31:14] Unknown: